Private Python Packages: Complete Setup Checklist

 4. Install Private Packages

-pip install --index-url https://__token__:<token>@github.com/api/v4/projects/<project-id>/packages/pypi/simple package_name
+pip install --index-url https://<username>:<token>@gitlab.com/api/v4/projects/<project-id>/packages/pypi/simple package-name

 5. Automate with GitHub Actions